-Book coach travel to Torquay and the English Riviera through megabus and you can look forward to things like free WiFi onboard, plus a 20kg luggage allowance.
+Book coach travel to Torquay and the English Riviera through megabus and you can usually look forward to things like free WiFi* onboard, plus a 20kg luggage allowance.
 To find out more about what’s included, read our onboard facilities page.

 In Torquay itself, the harbor is the heart of the action.
 There are some really nice walks leading off along the coastline, with beautiful beaches strung along the shore.
 It’s quite a hilly place, with steps leading down to some of the beaches, so you’re best off packing some decent footwear.

 When you want to get out to districts like Babbington, or nearby Riviera towns like Paignton and Brixham, just hop on a bus.
 There’s a great network of buses in the area, with Stagecoach SouthWest and Local Link services running across the English Riviera.